EAS-ATTEST/ATTEST-Testsystem/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RTOS Test System documentation!
+Welcome to the ATTEST project documentation!
 ============================================

-RTOS Testsystem is a python-based test system for the Real-Time Operating Systems course in the `Embedde Automotive Systems <https://iti.tugraz.at/eas>`_ group at the `Institut of Technical Informatics <https://www.tugraz.at/en/institutes/iti/home>`_ at `Graz University of Technology <https://www.tugraz.at/home>`_.
+ATTEST is a python-based test system for the Real-Time Operating Systems course in the `Embedde Automotive Systems <https://iti.tugraz.at/eas>`_ group at the `Institut of Technical Informatics <https://www.tugraz.at/en/institutes/iti/home>`_ at `Graz University of Technology <https://www.tugraz.at/home>`_.
 It was revised from scratch in the winter term of 2022 to improve its performance and functionality.
 The system utilizes dedicated external hardware for testing to guarantee precise and reliable results.
 It is firmly git-oriented to embed its functionality in the best possible way.

 .. toctree::
    :maxdepth: 1